Vicki Updike, New Sage Strategies

 Developing Your Style of Negotiation

-Ann Knutson is the Human Resources Director, Sr. Vice President of First Bank Financial Centre in Oconomowoc.
+Ann M. Knutson is the Human Resources Director, Sr. Vice President of First Bank Financial Centre in Oconomowoc.
 Ann is a performance-driven professional with nearly 25 years of combined expertise in Human Resources management and talent development.
-Setting and maintaining a clear focus on the HR and Talent Development business strategy, she is also responsible for the development of innovative HR and talent development initiatives to recruit, develop, engage and retain high performing talent.
-Ann is also an adjunct instructor for the Waukesha County Technical College School of Business and is a national speaker on several HR-related and negotiation skills topics.
+Setting and maintaining a clear focus on the HR and Talent Development business strategy, she is responsible for the development of innovative HR and talent development initiatives to recruit, develop, engage and retain high performing talent.
+Ann was also an adjunct instructor at Waukesha County Technical college teaching a variety of courses including Principles of Negotiation.

 Ann holds a BBA in Marketing from UW-La Crosse and a Master of Science from Cardinal Stritch University.
-She also holds her Senior Professional Human Resource (SPHR) designation and has the Graduate School of Banking at UW-Madison certification.
+She also holds her Senior Professional Human Resource (SPHR) designation and has the Graduate School of Banking – Madison certification.